 Artisans: Dave Blasdel of Butterfield Color, Dale Coughlin of Total Concrete Innovations, Keefe Duhon of Concrete Revolution, Rick Lobdell of Concrete Mystique, Jon Bell of JBC Concrete Contractors and Joshua Annis, Troy Lemon and Emil Gera

-The Biker Bar, complete with hogs from Las Vegas Harley-Davidson, was a hub of activity throughout the show as multiple teams applied a variety of finishes to both the floor and walls.
+The Biker Bar, complete with hogs from Las Vegas Harley-Davidson, was a hub of activity throughout the show as multiple teams applied a variety of finishes to both the floor and the walls.

 A colorful floor graphic was created using a Floormap stencil and Nox-Crete’s Duro-Color Floor System.
 Created with five colors, the artwork featured the classic Las Vegas sign and the Harley-Davidson logo, a great combination for the World of Concrete crowd.